 Bimbo doesn’t say anything, and Donna certainly has nothing to say to her, so she just grabs some paper towels and dries her face, but she stops Donna on her way out.

 “Believe me, I know how you feel,” she gently says.
 “Before meeting Josh, I was single for close to five years, and I’d given up.
 But trust me, honey, love gets you in the end.”

 Donna would love little else than to clock this bitch, and tell her that, indeed, love has “gotten” her enough for one lifetime, but… Donna just walks out and heads back to the bar for more champagne.

 Fuck it, she can call a cab if she has to.

 And before she knows it, they have less than 60 seconds until the New Year.

-The rented big screen TV next to the karaoke stage shows the ball slowly dropping in Times Square and the crowd in the ballroom joins the masses in New York for the countdown:
+The rented big screen TV next to the karaoke stage shows the ball slowly dropping in Times Square and the ballroom crowd joins the masses in New York for the countdown: